 1955 DCAM Wheat Penny Value

-The 1955 DCAM (Deep Cameo) wheat penny represents the pinnacle of proof coin artistry, featuring extraordinarily intense contrast between heavily frosted design elements and brilliant mirror-like fields that creates an almost three-dimensional visual effect.
+The 1955 DCAM (Deep Cameo) wheat penny represents the absolute pinnacle of proof coin artistry.
+The Deep Cameo designation — sometimes called “Ultra Cameo” at NGC — requires an extraordinarily intense contrast between heavily frosted design elements and brilliant mirror-like fields, creating an almost three-dimensional visual effect.

-The supreme auction record demonstrates exceptional collector demand, with a PR69DCAM specimen commanding $50,400 in 2023, establishing this grade level as the absolute finest known example and showcasing why these remarkable contrast coins occupy the highest echelon of wheat penny collecting.
+A PR69DCAM specimen commanded $50,400 in 2023, establishing this grade as the finest known and showcasing why these contrast coins occupy the highest echelon of wheat penny collecting.

 1955 DCAM Wheat Penny Price/Grade Chart